 Homeless Nation was a non-profit endeavour founded by Daniel Cross in 2003.
 In the making of his films THE STREET: a film with the homeless and S.P.I.T. – Squeegee Punks In Traffic, hundreds of Montreal’s homeless community shared their many, amazing stories with him.
 So many, that he was not able to fit them all into his films.

 He conceived of a forum where these stories would not be lost.
 Where Canada’s homeless community could share their stories and refuse to be ignored.
 A place to create equal access to online media, of sharing truths through audio/visual content for everyone to learn from.
-To have these stories told as an on-going dialogue for social awareness and positive change.
+To have these stories told as an ongoing dialogue for social awareness and positive change.
 The site went live in 2003 and was actively used until 2007.

-Homeless Nation’s outreach workers across Canada work in a variety of ways in collaboration with the homeless community.
-We work in shelters, day-centres, squats, at protests, community events, on the street and online.
+From 2003 to 2007, Homeless Nation’s outreach team across Canada worked in a variety of ways in collaboration with the homeless community.
+They worked in shelters, day-centres, squats, at protests, community events, on the street and online.

 In 2009, HomelessNation.org was recognized with the UN-based 2009 World Summit Award.
 This prestigious award is handed out only once every two years.
 HomelessNation.org competed against over 20 000 projects from 157 participating countries.